Everything you need to know about freight-shipping quotes

 LTL service has historically been a viable option for shippers without the freight volume to fill an entire truck or that need to cut down on shipping costs overall.
 But with STL service, even low-volume shippers can send their goods “Exclusive-use” style while sharing trailer space with freight from other shippers.
 Shared truckload shipping skips the hub-and-spoke model altogether, thereby eliminating trans-loading and dropping the risk of freight damage to 0.001%.
 Although standard LTL shipping may offer the lowest costs, shipping via shared truckload provides the highest value by slashing delivery times, giving shippers full control over pickup and delivery dates, and ensuring the freight arrives at its destination in one piece.

-Because TL service moves loads regardless of whether or not shipments fill the entire truck, only 25% of TL trailers travel completely full (read our shared truckload white paper to learn more about this stat)!
+TL service moves loads regardless of whether or not shipments fill the entire truck, and only a fraction of TL trailers travel completely full.
 Not only are shippers paying to move empty space, they’re growing their carbon footprint by increasing the number of trucks on the road.
 With STL service, shippers reduce their respective carbon footprints by sharing truck space with other companies.

 How to get the lowest freight-shipping quote